Inviting people onto Mastodon and the Fediverse

 Simplified diagram of the Fediverse, showing many kinds of social media servers connected together

-If you make an ordinary phone call, your phone provider will connect to the phone provider of the person you’re calling.
-You don’t need to be on the same provider.
+If you call someone on an ordinary phone, your phone provider will connect to the phone provider of the person you’re calling.
+You don’t need to be on the same provider to call someone.
 This works worldwide and seamlessly, because all the hundreds of phone providers in the world talk to each other.
 From the user’s point of view, it’s as if all phones in the world are on the same network.

 The Fediverse (or “Fedi”) is basically the same idea, but for social media.
 The Fediverse is a collection of thousands of independent social media servers that talk to each other seamlessly.
 This means that the millions of users on these servers can interact with each other as if they were on a single social network.